CSaunders41/aimBot/TROUBLESHOOTING.md

 6. Test the "Auto-Click Delay" by setting it to 1000ms (1 second):
    - You should see "Auto-click in: XXXms" countdown on screen
    - This gives you time to react before the click happens

+### Step 8b: Test Click Without Mouse Movement (For AoE Skills)
+1. Enable "Click Without Mouse Movement (For AoE Skills)" setting
+2. Position your mouse cursor where you want it to stay
+3. Enable "Automatic Targeting" mode
+4. Go near monsters - the plugin should:
+   - Detect enemies in range
+   - Trigger auto-click without moving your mouse
+   - Your mouse cursor should stay exactly where you positioned it
+5. With "Debug Monster Weight" enabled, you should see "Mode: No Mouse Movement"
+6. Perfect for skills like:
+   - Area of Effect abilities (Cyclone, Righteous Fire, etc.)
+   - Auto-targeting skills (Summons, Totems)
+   - Auras and buffs that don't need aiming
+   - Ground-targeted skills where mouse position doesn't matter

 ### Step 9: Test Debug File Logging (Optional)
 1. Enable "Log Monsters to File" in plugin settings